jlinoff/pam/README.md

 to memorize passwords which is perfectly fine for passwords for most accounts.

-But there are a cases when a more memorable, easy to type password is desirable such as the login password for your work computer, where there is no way to easily access and use a password management system and the ability to type the password easily is important because you can't paste it from the clipboard.
+But there are a cases when you need a password that must be typed in manually like the login password for a computer that does not use biometric scanning or a key FOB.
+In those cases it is beneficial to have a password that is easy to remember and easy to type because you cannot accesss a password management system _before you login_.

+I call passwords of this type _memorable_ passwords.
+They are composed of common lower case English words with an optional prefix, an optional separator between each word and an optional suffix.

+Often, the prefix and suffix are used to guarantee that the password contains the correct mix of characters that the authentication system requires, like, at least one capital letter, at least one digit and at least one special character.

-To make these concepts a bit clearer, here are examples of a cryptic and a memorable password
+To make these concepts a bit clearer, here are examples of a cryptic and a memorable password.

 | <!-- --> | <!-- --> |
 | -------- | -------- |
 | cryptic   | `Rf5NaR7LH2LbZMRhkPCfeG8` |
 | memorable | `A1/health/mpegs/hopes!!` |

+In this example, the memorable password word separator is `"/"`, the prefix is `"A1/"` (capital letter and digit) and the suffix is `"!!"` (special characters).

-As a result, _PAM_ was built with the ability to generate _cryptic_ and _memorable_ passwords.
+To help with this, _PAM_ was built with the ability to generate _cryptic_ and _memorable_ passwords.

 For more detailed information about password generation in _PAM_ see the